GraphicsProgramming/blog/blog/2025/2025-10-19-uis-are-hard/index.md

 Hideous!
 Much of the XML should be self-explanatory but let's cover a few less-obvious points.

+* The top-level node must be a `UIFrame`.
+The valid child nodes we'll see here: `AcrossBox`, `DownBox`, and `Node`.

+* `DownBox` and `AcrossBox` act like layout containers in other UI systems. `DownBox` "flows" (positions) all child dialogs as rows and `AcrossBox` flows all child dialogs as columns. `Node` is expected to have no children, applies no flow, and is basically undefined behavior if you try it. (`Node` is mostly symbolic; you can absolutely have `DownBox` as a leaf.)

+* Because the `DialogItem` class is used for everything, every XML node has every property with some exceptions based on context.
+For example, the top-level `UIFrame` node is the only one that can have the `Transition-Type` attribute.

 * `BackColor` is applied on top of any materials.
 If it was "Red", the resulting shader color is then multiplied by red.

 * The astute reader may note the `;` hanging out in front of the `Background` attribute.
 For better or worse TGUI's XML reflects its history ([\*3](#note-id-3)).
 The semicolon denotes a material file. `Background="plain texture.webp"` would specify a texture directly.
 We'll see a material soon.

 * `Anchor` is a note to the layout and flow code.
 It determines the initial position of the dialog.
 "Center" simply means it is laid out in the middle of its parent.
 Other options are "TopLeft", "Top", "TopRight", etc.

 * `Name` is how the frame is referred to in code and via any scripts (in Lua).